MayaJJ/nikethriftstore/README.md

 ![image](https://github.com/MayaJJ/nikethriftstore/assets/127303012/cec60377-f970-44ae-a123-05b1b1a42674)

 **Introduction**
-NikeThrift Store is a Django-based E-Commerce project developed by Stephen Mc Govern.
-This project encompasses various apps that collectively create a dynamic and functional online thrift store.
+NikeThrift Store is a Django-based E-Commerce project developed by Mariam J. This project encompasses various apps that collectively create a dynamic and functional online thrift store.
 Each app plays a specific role in managing different aspects of the E-Commerce platform, providing features for users, sellers, and administrators.
 ![image](https://github.com/MayaJJ/nikethriftstore/assets/127303012/8810530f-3213-419f-b07e-9798ed738db0)